nirlanka/nirmall.github.io/_posts/2018-07-07-react-native-expo.md

 In addition, similar concepts have subtle but important differences on each platform.
 This includes differences in UI concepts like screens/activities and buttons, lower-level system APIs like Geo-location and camera.

+The developers also had to learn, debug and test two technologies, which made it impossible to focus on and become experts on a single base technology with a good learning and efficiency curve.

 To solve the issue of productivity and lack of abstraction of concepts, several mechanisms were introduced at different points.
 The first of such efforts was **Cordova** (by Apache) and **Ionic**.
 They make use of a simple and minimal "container" app developed in either Java/Kotlyn or Swift that runs a local HTML/Javascript website abstracts system APIs through a new common API.

+{% include image.html url="/assets/images/blog/2018-07/ionic-customers.png" description="A large number of popular and domain-specific apps are built with Ionic" %}

 This new philosophy in Cordova/Ionic can be called _write-once-build-everywhere_, as the same codebase is built over different build-chains and tools to create different build targets, i.e. binaries.